maelstrom-software/maelstrom/doc/book/src/local-worker.md

 # Local Worker

-The `cargo-maelstrom` and `maelstrom-run` clients can run in "standalone mode".
-In this mode, they don't submit jobs to a Maelstrom cluster, but instead run the jobs locally, using a local worker.

-Standalone mode is specified when no `broker` [configuration value](config.md) is provided.
+Every client &mdash; like <span style="white-space: nowrap;">`cargo-maelstrom`</span> and
+<span style="white-space: nowrap;">`maelstrom-run`</span> &mdash;
+has a local worker.
+This worker is used two in two scenarios.

+First, if no `broker` [configuration value](config.md) is specified, then the client runs in **standalone mode**.
+In this mode, all jobs are handled by the local worker.

+Second, some jobs are considered **local-only**.
+These jobs must be run on the local machine because they utilize some resource that is only avaiable locally.
-Currently, clients won't use the local worker if they are connected to a cluster.
+These jobs are always run on the local worker, even if the client is connected to a broker.

+Currently, when a client is connected to a broker, it will only use the local worker for local-only jobs.
 We will change this in the future so that the local worker is utilized even when the client is connected to a cluster.

 Clients have the following configuration values to configure their local
 workers: